-Download Latest Journal: Vol 1 Issue 5 IRRG Journal
+Download Latest IRRG Journal: Vol 1 Issue 8

 Note from the Editors

 The Infrastructure Resilience Research Group (IRRG) under the auspices of the Office of the Dean of Engineering and Design at Carleton University, aims to build knowledge and encourage information-sharing to achieve the security and resilience of critical infrastructure.
-As one means to achieve that, we are launching an online journal to disseminate research results, planned activities, training opportunities and the experiences of those involved in some way with security and resilience issues.
+As one means to achieve that, we produce an online journal to disseminate research results, planned activities, training opportunities and the experiences of those involved with security and resilience issues.

 Guidelines for Contributors